Skip to main content

 • Deposits: 50% upfront, mandatory

-• Approval: off for paid services; ON if you also offer free consultations
+• Approval: off for paid services; on if you also offer free consultations

-• Confirmation window: 24 h (staff-created)
+• Confirmation window: 24 h (appointments you create)

 • Reminders: SMS at 24 h + 2 h with confirmation link